grommet/grommet/CONTRIBUTING.md

    [Stack Overflow], [Slack][slack community], or [GitHub][grommet issues].
 1. Report bugs and propose new features by [filing issues on GitHub][grommet issues], or come talk to us and fellow contributors in our [Slack community] about your issue or idea.
+Please make sure to check open and closed pull requests and issues before filing a new one!
-1. Share with us exciting projects using Grommet in our [Slack community].
+2. Share with us exciting projects using Grommet in our [Slack community].

 ## How to Contribute